 Table of Contents

-F150 Ecoboost Rattling Noise When Accelerating – Likely Causes
+Ford F150 Ecoboost Rattling Noise When Accelerating: ALL CAUSES

-Below are a few potential causes of the annoying rattle during acceleration noise.
+Below are a few potential causes of the annoying rattling noises when accelerating.
 We start with the easiest and least expensive to identify and repair.

 Solution #1 – The Infamous Loose Heat Shield

 Many F150 truck owners report a vibrating rattle which is extremely similar to the cam-phaser deceleration rattle.
 In that particular instance, it is mainly audible when the engine operation temperature is cold.
-Read more about that here.
+Read more about that here: Why Does My Ford F150 Rattle at Startup

-So what actually happens to the heat shield and clamp?
+So what happens to the heat shield and clamp?

 Solution #2 – 93 Octane Fuel vs 87

-Why Does My F150 Rattle When I Start It – DIY SOLUTION
+Why Does My F150 Rattle When I Start It – Cam Phasers

 What happens when the phasers don’t lock properly?
 When the phasers don’t properly lock, they rattle until there is sufficient oil pressure to fill the VCT unit.